CoveringSpacesProject

 Choose \(R\) so large that the sum of the lower-order coefficients is small compared with the leading coefficient.
 On the circle of radius \(R\), the lower-order terms are then bounded by a strictly smaller quantity than the norm of the leading term.

-For sufficiently large \(R\), the restriction of a nonconstant polynomial to the circle of radius \(R\) has winding number equal to the degree of the polynomial.
+For all sufficiently large \(R\), the restriction of a nonconstant polynomial to the circle of radius \(R\) has winding number equal to the degree of the polynomial.

 theorem eventually_windingNumber_eq_natDegree